shailshouryya/yt-videos-list/README.md

 <details>
   <summary><b>Dependencies</b></summary>

-**NOTE**: You need to have the Selenium driver installed to run this package
-- the first time you run this package the automated downloader should install everything you need, but in case it doesn't, refer to the link below and/or file an [issue here](https://github.com/Shail-Shouryya/yt_videos_list/issues).
+- The first time you run this package the automated downloader should install everything you need, but in case it doesn't, refer to the link below and/or file an [issue here](https://github.com/Shail-Shouryya/yt_videos_list/issues).
   - Manual Selenium downloads **[here](https://github.com/Shail-Shouryya/yt_videos_list/blob/master/docs/dependencies_pseudo_json.txt)**
 - The Selenium drivers are all pretty similar but differ in subtle ways, so play around with them and see what's different :)

 **NOTE** that you also need the corresponding browser installed to properly run the selenium driver.
-- To download the most recent version of the browser, go to the page for:
+- To download the most recent version of the browser you want, go to the page for:
   - [Firefox](https://www.mozilla.org/en-US/firefox/new/)
   - [Opera](https://www.opera.com/)
   - [Chrome](https://www.google.com/chrome/)